E.E Baguley No. 2085 “Golspie”

 |Livery: Red||Tractive effort: 60 hp|

 Golspie is a steam-outlined, but originally petrol-engined 0-4-0 built by E.E.
 Baguley in 1935.
-Delivered new to the Duke of Sutherland’s Trentham Gardens, it became one of three similar locos on the mile-long line.
+Delivered new to the Duke of Sutherland’s Trentham Gardens, it became one of three similar Baguley locomotives on the mile-long line.

-In 1938, Golspie received a new 3-speed gearbox and the original Baguley petrol engine was replaced by a Perkins 4.270 diesel engine of around 60 hp.
+In 1938, Golspie received a new 3-speed gearbox, and later the original Baguley petrol engine was replaced by a 4.4 litre Perkins 4.270 diesel engine of around 60 hp.
 The railway regrettably closed at the end of the summer season in 1988 and was largely moved to Alton Towers, although the first loco Brora travelled north to Dunrobin Castle in the Highlands.
-Golspie, by now named The Trentham Express, was never used at Alton and was stored in the open, being stripped of a few spares, but otherwise it remained a very original machine.
+Golspie, by now named The Trentham Express, was never used at Alton Towers and was stored in the open, being stripped of a few spares, but otherwise remaining a very original machine.
 The loco arrived at Amerton on 9th May 2000.